 As you can see without the plan, this individual’s estate will pay almost $200,000.00 in tax, as compared to the second example, which utilizes Revocable Living Trusts, in which there is absolutely no estate tax liability.
-That means that this individual will leave an additional $200,000.00 to the persons that they care about.
-Revocable Living Trust also avoid the time and expense of probate.
-Probating any will necessitates a six month delay with the court system.
-During this time the estates assets will be tied up in the court system and will be subject to creditors claims.
+That means that this individual will leave an additional $200,000.00 to the people that they care about.
+Revocable Living Trusts also avoid the time and expense of probate.
+Probating any will necessitates a six-month delay with the court system.
+During this time, the estates' assets will be tied up in the court system and will be subject to creditor claims.

 The estate will also incur costs of almost $400.00 as soon as the estate is opened with the court and if there is a will contest, the probate expense will be enormous.
 Normal legal fees in a probate estate can easily range from 3% to 5% of the total estate, but if a Revocable Living Trust is in place, these costs can be significantly reduced.
 The Graph below demonstrates the savings to the estate of implementing the use of a Revocable Living Trust.

 As you can see, between estate taxes and probate expenses almost $230,000.00 of the estate assets have been wasted in the first example as compared to the second example where Revocable Living Trusts have been implemented.

 Furthermore, Revocable Living Trusts protect the beneficiary in times of medical need or disability by allowing a successor trustee to help the beneficiary to manage their financial affairs, should they be unable to do it for themselves.
 This can be a critical tool for your own care as you progress in age and to avoid an embarrassing court-supervised guardianship.
 Finally, the Revocable Living Trust organizes your estate for easier and more efficient asset management.